 Sites Reservoir would be filled through the diversion of Sacramento River water that generally originates from unregulated tributaries to the Sacramento River downstream from Keswick Dam.
-Only a small amount of the diversions to Sites Reservoir would come from flood releases from Shasta Lake.
-Diversions to Sites Reservoir would be made from the Sacramento River at the existing RBPP (River Mile 243) near Red Bluff into the TC Canal and at the existing GCID Hamilton City Pump Station (River Mile 205) near Hamilton City into the GCID Main Canal.
+A limited volume of the diversions to Sites Reservoir would come from flood releases from Shasta Lake.
+Diversions to Sites Reservoir would be made from the Sacramento River at the existing RBPP (River Mile [RM] 243) near Red Bluff into the TC Canal and at the existing GCID Hamilton City Pump Station (RM 205) near Hamilton City into the GCID Main Canal.
 Water could be diverted to storage in Sites Reservoir from September 1 to June 15.
-Diversions would only occur when all of the following conditions are met:
+Diversions would occur only when all of the following conditions are met: